asylbekovvichh/asylbekovvichh/README.md

 ### Hi there 👋, Who is Merey?
-#### Hello
-This is Merey , who is interested in various areas such as back-end , front-end , game-development , design.
+I am Merey Kaliyev , who is interested in various areas such as back-end , front-end , game-development , design.
 Be with me it will be interesting : )

 Skills: HTML / CSS / Python / C++ / JavaScript